3le81/tourist-journey-UK-project/README.md

 ## Introduction

-Tourism App is a collaborative project developed by Elena, Jack, and Oleg.
+Tourism App is a collaborative project developed during my Web Development Course with Founders and Coders UK in 2024.
 The application leverages Google APIs to provide users with a comprehensive platform for planning tourist journeys within the UK.
 This README serves as a guide to understand the functionality, setup, and usage of the Tourism App.

 ---